 Framing From the Brow Down

-The diagonal is especially good for round and square faces, where it slims and softens the angles.
-It flows out of the framing layers, so it never looks like a separate piece.
+The diagonal flatters round and square faces especially well, where it slims and softens sharper angles.
+It flows directly out of the framing layers, so it never looks like a separate decision.

-Style it by drying the fringe across to one side with a round brush, then blending it into the face-framing pieces.
-Switch your part to refresh the sweep whenever you like.
+Dry the fringe across to one side with a round brush, then blend it into the face-framing pieces.
+Switching your part occasionally refreshes the whole sweep.

 Center-Part Framing

-A center part lets your face-framing layers do their work symmetrically, with matching pieces falling on each side of the face.
-It is clean, modern, and balanced.
-It shows off well-placed framing layers beautifully.
+A center part lets face-framing layers work symmetrically, with matching pieces falling on each side.
+The effect lands clean, modern, and deliberately balanced.

-It flatters oval and heart-shaped faces best, where the symmetry suits the balanced proportions.
-On a round face, a slight off-center part is often a touch more flattering, since a dead-center line can widen.
+This suits oval and heart-shaped faces especially well, where the symmetry plays into already-balanced proportions.
+On a round face, a slight off-center part usually flatters more, since a dead-center line can widen the face.

-Style it by smoothing each side down and tucking the framing pieces forward to graze the cheeks.
-The even part puts all the focus on how the layers frame your features.
+Smooth each side down and tuck the framing pieces forward to graze the cheeks.
+The even part puts the full focus on how the layers frame the features.

-- Longer, fuller bangs balance a long face; wispier ones suit a round face.
+- Longer, fuller bangs balance a long face; wispier ones suit a round one.

 Long Face-Framing Tendrils

-Long face-framing tendrils are the pieces left out at the front to frame the face when the rest is pulled up.
-They are the secret to an updo that looks soft and modern instead of scraped back and severe.
-The difference is night and day.
+Face-framing tendrils are the pieces left out at the front when the rest of the hair gets pulled up, and they’re the difference between an updo that looks soft and modern versus one that looks scraped-back and severe.

-Even on a day you wear your hair up, the framing keeps doing its job.
-Here is how to wear them:
+Even on a day the hair goes up, the framing keeps doing its job.
+That’s the appeal: the frame doesn’t disappear just because the length does.

-- Leave two soft pieces out at the front when you tie the rest back.
+- Leave two soft pieces out at the front before tying the rest back.

-- Curl or bend them slightly so they look intentional, not stray.
+- Curl or bend them slightly so they look deliberate and shaped.

-- Keep them long enough to graze the jaw for the most flattering frame.
+- Keep them long enough to graze the jaw for the most flattering result.

 Wavy Mid-Length Layers

-A natural wave and mid-length layers are a dream pairing, because the layers give the wave room to spring into soft, beachy movement that frames the face on its own.
-The bend lifts the framing pieces so they curve around the cheeks.
-Here is the easy routine:
+A natural wave and mid-length layers make an easy pairing, since the layers give the wave room to spring into soft, beachy movement that frames the face on its own.
+The routine stays simple:

 - Scrunch a salt spray or wave cream into damp hair and let it dry.